Agreement pertaining to commissioned data processing

 § 11 Deletion of data and return of data media

-(1) Unless otherwise specified in the Service Agreement, the Processor shall, upon receipt of a separately billable individual commission from the Controller, return to the Controller all documents in the Processor´s possession and all the results compiled through processing and usage, as well as all data produced in connection with the Contract to the Controller, or delete these in compliance with data protection law upon the prior written instructions of the Controller.
+(1) Unless otherwise specified in the Service Agreement, the Processor shall, upon receipt of a separately billable individual commission from the Controller, return to the Controller all documents in the Processor´s possession and all the results compiled through processing and usage, as well as all data produced in connection with the Contract to the Controller, or delete these in compliance with data protection law upon the prior written instructions of the Controller; backup media are exempt from the obligation to surrender and delete data.
 The same applies to test data and scrap material.
 A confirmation of the deletion, resp. destruction, must be issued to the Controller in writing and state the respective date.

 (2) The Processor is entitled and obliged to delete all personal data that are no longer required in order to fulfil the Contract, at the latest upon termination of the Service Agreement.

 (3) All documentation which serves as proof that the data have been processed correctly and as contractually agreed must be kept by the Processor beyond the termination of this Contract in compliance with the respective retention periods.
 The Processor may relieve himself of his obligations with respect to such documentation by handing it over to the Controller upon expiry of the Contract.

 (4) Steps must be taken to ensure that specific data media destined for processing/deletion are protected from unauthorized access and loss whilst in transit.